Create domain-joined VDAs using easy install

 When running the sudo command, type the -E option to pass the existing environment variables to the new shell it creates.
 We recommend that you create a shell script file from the preceding commands with #!/bin/bash as the first line.

 Alternatively, you can specify all variables by using a single command.

 To set up the VDA running environment variables (those beginning with ‘CTX_XDL_’), you can run ctxinstall.sh -s (note that the letter s here is in lowercase).

-If you use SSSD or Winbind as the domain joining method, you can use easy install through GUI.
+If you use SSSD or Winbind as the domain joining method, you can use easy install through a GUI.
 Run the /opt/Citrix/VDA/bin/easyinstall command in the desktop environment of your VDA and then follow the instructions on the easy install GUI.

 The easy install GUI guides you through the following operations:

 - Join the VDA to a specified domain

 - Click Save to save variable settings to a local file under the path you specify.
 Click Load to load variable settings from a file that you specify.
 For information on configuring MCS variables, see Step 3: Prepare a master image.